nathanccxv/fphash-go/README.md

-# Cryptonight-GPU-light Hash
+# fphash

-Cryptonight-GPU-light is a variant of [Cryptonight-GPU](https://ryo-currency.com/cn-gpu/) POW (Proof of work) algorithm, with parameters below:
+fphash is a variant of [Cryptonight-GPU](https://ryo-currency.com/cn-gpu/) algorithm, with parameters below:

 ```
 MEMORY = 32 * 1024